jonwilson030981/frida-website/_i18n/en/_docs/stalker.md

 If we receive a non-zero value, we can simply continue as we were.
 We want to continue stalking the thread and allow execution to carry on with the next instruction.
 If, however, we receive a return value of 0, then we are in the child thread.
 We therefore carry out a branch to the next instruction in the original block ensuring that the child continues to run without any interruption from stalker.

 ### Pointer Authentication
+Last of all, we should note that newer versions of iOS have [introduced](https://ivrodriguez.com/pointer-authentication-on-armv8-3/) [pointer authentication codes](https://events.static.linuxfound.org/sites/events/files/slides/slides_23.pdf).
+Pointer authentication codes make use of unused bits in pointers (the high bits of virtual addresses are commonly unused as most systems have a maximum of 48-bits of virtual address space) to store authentication values.
+These values are calculated by using the original pointer, a context parameter (typically the contents of another register) and a cryptographic key.
+The idea is that the key cannot be read or written from user-mode, and the resulting pointer authentication code cannot be guessed without having access to it.